 Radon poses a serious threat to thousands of Americans, being the second-leading cause of lung cancer.
 That threat is the reason that getting your home tested by a professional is essential.
 But what about removing or preventing radon from entering your home?
-Radon-Rid explains the various types of remediation systems and how they work.
+Radon-Rid, LLC explains the various types of remediation systems and how they work.

 Sub-slab depressurization (also known as sub-slab suction) is a method that removes the radon-laden air from beneath the foundation, which occurs as a natural result of uranium and thorium presence, and vents the gas outside.
 A pipe with a fan is installed in the foundation and runs all the way up to the roof of the house.
 This pipe can be either external and viewable from the outside, or internal where only a small section of the pipe in the attic is visible from the outside.